Tuesday, May 28, 2024

 We picked a spot called Kingfisher Wetlands.
 They should have kingfishers in Kingfisher Wetlands, yes?
 Made sense to us.

 And I get it...we are a little obsessed with birdwatching.
 But hey...if there are some species we can't see at home, why not.
 Plus it's free!
+And let's face it, this is like one of the big attractions of birdwatching.
+It costs pretty much nothing.

 We set out one morning with our good camera bright and early and hopped on the Singapore MRT down to the Bayfront station and started walking.
 The wetlands (which are, of course, wholly manmade) are towards the south side of the Gardens, and even though it was an early hour, we still got pretty hot and sweaty on the way there.
 Or at least I did.
 Now, bring on the kingfishers.